MartinEvandt/openc2-ap-er/oc2edr.md

     * SHOULD respond with "Command not supported" in the status text
     * MAY respond with status code 500

-#### 2.3.8.1 Set ipv4_net
+#### 2.3.9.1 Set ipv4_net
-Sets the IPv4 address of the endpoint to the specified Target value.
+Sets the IPv4 address of the Endpoint to the specified Target value.

 OpenC2 Producers that send 'set ipv4_net' Commands:
 * MUST include an IPv4 address without the CIDR prefix-length, or have it set to 32